GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Forces and models for small bodies

 We test the Yarkovsky effect with the same initial conditions as given in \cite[Section 4]{Farinella1998} and \cite[Section 4.1]{Bottke2000}, which are summarized in Table \ref{tab:Yarkovsky2}.
-We generate 1000 test particles with a physical radius between 0.1 m and 100 m and integrate them for 10\,000 years with both methods: the direct and the orbital-averaged method.
-The direct acceleration method is simpler to apply into the N-body integrator and is in practice also faster than the orbital averaged drift method because it does not require the conversion to orbital elements and back again.
-Therefore we recommend to use the direct acceleration method in simulations which include the Yarkovsky effect.
+We generate 1000 test particles with a physical radius between 0.1 m and 100 m and integrate them for 10,000 yr with both methods: the direct and the orbital-averaged method.
+The direct acceleration method is simpler to apply into the $N$-body integrator and is in practice also faster than the orbital-averaged drift method because it does not require the conversion to orbital elements and back again.
+Therefore we recommend to use the direct acceleration method in simulations that include the Yarkovsky effect.
 The results are shown in Figure \ref{fig:Yarkovsky} reproduce the results from \cite[Figure 4]{Bottke2000}.
 Note that there is a factor of 2 difference between the results of \cite[Figure 4]{Bottke2000} and \cite[Figure 1]{Farinella1998}.

 Another example including the Yarkovsky effect is presented in section \ref{sect:Hebe}.